NathanLBCooper/unit-of-work-example/README.md

 Requires Docker.
 Run `docker-compose` to start sql server container needed for tests.
 Then just press play on the tests as usual.

-# How to use this in a dependancy injection container
+# How to use this in a dependency injection container

 Here is a brief snippet of how I've used this with SimpleInjector in a hosted service.
 I'm not sure this is the best code and you might be using a different DI library, or the same one in a different context.
 But it demonstrates what's important, which is that the same object must be registered as both `ICreateUnitOfWork` and `IGetUnitOfWork` so the magic connection between the unit of work and the repositories can happen.